ppy/osu-wiki/news/2024/2024-05-28-the-followpoint-yesmydarknesss-the-master-of-osu-catch.md

 *Who would you call the best osu!catch player(s) at the moment and why?*

-> In this generation I would call [Motion](https://osu.ppy.sh/users/3885626) the best player.
+> In this generation I would call ::Motion::{ user-id=3885626 } the best player.
 He has mastered multiple techniques, has crazy speed, and even has a lot more clean movement.
 A complete all-rounder.

 *What would you call the most impressive skillset in catch?*